Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Quadratic programming with the second constrained expression

-Figure \ref{fig1} shows the results obtained by the null approach (black line) and the built-in function \verb"quadprog" of MATLAB version R2016b (red line) using random matrices $Q$ and $A$ and random vectors $\B{c}$ and $\B{b}$ for a non-convex problem (return flag $=-6$).
-Using random input matrices and vectors, \verb"quadprog" may fail for several reasons: 1) Maximum number of iterations exceeded (flag $= 0$), 2) No feasible point found (flag $=-2$), 3) Problem is unbounded (flag $=-3$), 4) Non-convex problem detected (flag $=-6$, Interior-point-convex only), 5) Change in objective function too small (flag $= 3$, Trust-region-reflective only), 6) Current search direction is not a descent direction; no further progress can be made (flag $=-4$, Trust-region-reflective only), 7) Local minimizer found (flag $= 4$, Active-set only), and 8) Magnitude of search direction became too small; no further progress can be made.
+Figure \ref{fig1} shows the results obtained by the TFC as null-space method (black line) and the built-in function \texttt{quadprog} of MATLAB version R2016b (red line) using random matrices $Q$ and $A$ and random vectors $\B{c}$ and $\B{b}$ for a non-convex problem (return flag $=-6$).
+Using random input matrices and vectors, \texttt{quadprog} may fail for several reasons: 1) Maximum number of iterations exceeded (flag $= 0$), 2) No feasible point found (flag $=-2$), 3) Problem is unbounded (flag $=-3$), 4) Non-convex problem detected (flag $=-6$, Interior-point-convex only), 5) Change in objective function is too small (flag $= 3$, Trust-region-reflective only), 6) Current search direction is not descent, no further progress can be made (flag $=-4$, Trust-region-reflective only), 7) Local minimizer found (flag $= 4$, Active-set only), and 8) Magnitude of search direction became too small, no further progress can be made.
 The problem is ill-posed or badly conditioned (flag $=-7$, Active-set only).